jio-gl/chaincraft-rust/README.md

 ## Usage as a Library

-Add ChainCraft Rust to your `Cargo.toml`:
+Add Chaincraft Rust to your `Cargo.toml`:

 ```toml
 [dependencies]